ombikashnitrkl/Leave-management-system-by-ombiksh/docs/install/README.md

 ## Apache

-Jorani is a PHP/CI application using rewrite rules and .htaccess files.
+It is a PHP/CI application using rewrite rules and .htaccess files.
 So your Apache configuration must **allow overwriting configuration by .htaccess files and mod_rewrite must be enabled**.

 ## Other webservers